hodgson3d/h3d-toolkit-docs/docs/uv-tools/index.md

 Utilities for UV cleanup, debugging, error detection and fast unwrapping.

-## Delete Non-Active UV Set

-Removes all UV sets except the currently active UV set.

-This is useful after a large UV layout when geometry has accidentally been unwrapped across multiple UV sets and you want to collapse the scene back down to a single active set.

 ## Select Objects From UV Selection

 A UV debugging utility that lets you quickly isolate and inspect problematic geometry from a UV selection.